 CHF Analysis and Talking Points

-IG Client Positioning Sentiment notes that the fact that traders are net-long prices may continue to fall.
+IG Client Positioning Sentiment notes that the ratio of traders short to long is at 3:1, while recent changes in sentiment warn that current USDCHF price trend may soon reverse lower.
 For full client positioning click here

 — Written by Justin McQueen, Market Analyst

 Follow Justin on Twitter @JMcQueenFX